MicrosoftDocs/dynamics365smb-docs/business-central/shopify/scenarios.md

 2. Click **Ok**.

 In Shopify Admin.
-Notice that the order is now marked as Fulfilled.
+Notice that the order is now marked as *Fulfilled*.
 You can also review Shipment details and see Tracking URL there.
 If you run **Sync Orders From Shopify** again, order will be archived in both systems.

 ## Walkthrough: Invite your customers to your new online store